House And Property Deeds: A Guide

 Disclosure: This post contains affiliate links, which means we receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.

-If you’ve ever bought a home, then you’re probably already at least somewhat familiar with house deeds.
+If you’ve been through the home buying process before, then you’re probably already at least somewhat familiar with house deeds.
 A house deed is the legal document that transfers ownership of the property from the seller to the buyer.
 In short, it’s what ensures the house you just bought is legally yours.

 But not all house deeds are the same.
 They can fall into a variety of different categories, and there are certain nuances to each that you may not be familiar with.
 This article will review what a house deed is and how it affects your property rights as a homeowner.

-A house deed (also called a property deed) is a legal document that transfers ownership from the former owner (the grantor) to the new owner (the grantee).
-House deeds are typically drawn up by a real estate attorney and in most states, the grantor will be required to get the document notarized.
+House deeds, also referred to as property or real estate deeds, are typically drawn up by a real estate attorney and in most states, the grantor will be required to get the document notarized.
 The grantor is also responsible for ensuring the deed is delivered to the grantee.

-Before the grantee accepts the deed, their attorney will perform a title search to ensure that the property is free of liens.
-The transaction must also be filed with the recorder’s office in the county where the property is located.
+Before the grantee accepts the deed at closing, their attorney will perform a title search to ensure that the property is free of liens.
+The deed, along with the grantee’s mortgage lien, must also be filed with the recorder’s office in the county where the property is located.